 The Practice is committed to effectively and promptly dealing with any malpractice, failure or malfunction that occurs and has numerous policies, procedures and systems in-place to help prevent such occurrences.

-The Practice follows the guidelines suggested in the revised version of the GMC document “Raising and acting on concerns about patient safety”, effective 12 March 2012, a copy of which can be downloaded here:
+The Practice follows the guidelines suggested in the revised version of the GMC document “Raising and acting on concerns about patient safety”, effective 12 March 2012, more information can be accessed here:

 The Practice will not tolerate victimisation, harassment or detriment to any worker who has exercised their right and raised a concern under the Act.